TamsynE/Kevin-Bacon-Game/README.md

 The program performs the following actions:

-1) Loads the movie database from the IMDB fiel into a graph object
+1) Loads the movie database from the IMDB file into a graph object
 2) Reads console input such as "Antonio Banderas and Audrey Hepburn"
 3) Verifies that each actress/actor is valid
 4) Verifies that the two people are connected